 CAMSHAFT - The AFM engines have a special camshaft.
 The mechanism required for the AFM lifters to turn on/off requires the individual lobes of the cam with AFM lifters riding on them to be DIFFERENT than adjacent lobes with standard lifters.
 You MUST replace the camshaft if you are going to replace the AFM lifters with standard lifters.
 Failure to do so will result in 4 cylinders that are about 25 lbs low on compression.
 This WILL cause misfires at idle.
 (Learned this the hard way, take my word, CHANGE THE CAMSHAFT)

-GM PART# 12625437 is the stock camshaft used in the 4.8L engine that DID NOT come with AFM.
+GM PART# 12689035 is the stock camshaft used in the 4.8L/5.3L engine that DID NOT come with AFM.
 This camshaft is a direct replacement for the 5.3L AFM cam when you want to do the AFM delete and use standard lifters.
 This cam will have a groove in the 2nd bearing journal that is used to supply oil for use in VVT (variable valve timing) that started in 2010.
 This cam works just fine in 07-09 WITHOUT VVT, as well as 10+ WITH VVT when deleting AFM from 5.3l engines.
-This cam will use the stock timing gear and bolt from the 5.3L as well.
-As of this writing, this cam is around $90.00 brand new from GM, you can also get it on Amazon, Summit Racing, so on.
+This cam will use the stock single bolt timing gear and bolt from the 07+ engines as well.
+As of this writing, this cam is around $118 brand new from GM, you can also get it on Amazon, Summit Racing, so on.
 Most all GM parts are on Amazon or Summit Racing.
-I'm not sure how performance is affected using this cam on larger 6.0/6.2 engines.
-I would suggest using a factory LY6 camshaft used in 3/4T 6.0L truck applications 07-09.
+(This cam WILL NOT work for 2005-2006 5.3L Envoy, Denali, Impala SS, Monte Carlo SS or any engine with the E40 ECM those two model years.
+You must have 3 bolt cam sprocket for those applications.)

 IF YOU SEND AN ECM TO ME FOR PROGRAMMING PLEASE READ THIS